 Note: When hooking up any equipment with a considerable current consumption (e.g. a radio monitoring transmitter) to the control panel, their "+" should be connected to the battery "+" (a fuse is recommended on the feeder cable).
 The ground must be connected to any COM contact of the control panel, but not directly to the battery "-".
-If connected to the battery "-", the ground will actuate the charging current limiter, eventually causing quick discharge of the battery.
+Connection of the common ground to the battery "-" causes incorrect operation of the charging current limiter and quick discharge of the battery but can even damage the control panel.